acrhoads7/BucksM/README.md

 ## Versioning

-We use [SILKSVN](https://sliksvn.com/) for versioning.
+We use [git] for versioning.
 For the versions available, see the [tags on this repository](https://github.com/acrhoads7/bioequival/tags).

 ## Authors